 After the Visigothic invasion of Italy in 402, Honorius and the imperial court retired to the remote and heavily defended city of Ravenna.
-Honorius was timid and generally took little part in public affairs, he was usually passive in nature, and left the running of the empire to his generals and assistants.
+Honorius was timid and generally took little part in public affairs; he was usually passive and left the running of the empire to his generals and assistants.

 Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood, which included artists such as Dante Gabriel Rossetti, John Everett Millais and William Holman Hunt.
-Waterhouse embraced the Pre-Raphaelite style despite the fact that it had gone out of fashion in the British art scene.
+Waterhouse embraced the Pre-Raphaelite style even though it had gone out of fashion in the British art scene.